scaffold-eth/se-2-challenges/README.md

 > 🔥 We'll use burner wallets on localhost...

 > 👛 Explore how burner wallets work in 🏗 scaffold-eth by opening a new incognito window and navigate to http://localhost:3000.
 You'll notice it has a new wallet address in the top right.
-Copy the incognito browser's address and send localhost test funds to it from your first browser:
+Copy the incognito browser's address and send localhost test funds to it from your first browser (using the Faucet button in the bottom left):

 ![icognito&webBrowser](https://github.com/scaffold-eth/se-2-challenges/assets/80153681/fd191447-a31f-4c03-a36f-936bfb70c2a1)

 > 👨🏻‍🚒 When you close the incognito window, the account is gone forever.
 Burner wallets are great for local development but you'll move to more permanent wallets when you interact with public networks.

 ---

 ## Checkpoint 2: 🖨 Minting

 > ✏️ Mint some NFTs!
-Click the MINT NFT button in the YourCollectables tab.
+Click the MINT NFT button in the `My NFTs` tab.

 ![image](https://github.com/scaffold-eth/se-2-challenges/assets/80153681/74cf02f2-4c1b-4278-9841-f19f668e0b1e)

-👀 You should see your collectibles start to show up:
+👀 You should see your NFTs start to show up:

 ![image](https://github.com/scaffold-eth/se-2-challenges/assets/80153681/63dabceb-ad42-4c09-8e5d-a0139939e32d)